salbrandi/rqpop/README.rst

 or the tarfile can be downloaded from the url: https://github.com/salbrandi/rqpop/archive/0.1.tar.gz and setup with ``python setup.py install``

-in order to run rqpop, you must have a REDIS server running and RQ ``rqworkers`` listening on the default queue.
+| In order to run rqpop, you must have a REDIS server running and RQ ``rqworkers`` listening on the default queue:

-Documentation for quickly setting up a REDIS server can be found here: https://redis.io/topics/quickstart Full REDIS documentaiton here: https://redis.io/documentation Documentation for RQ (Redis Queue) cna be found here: http://python-rq.org/ but for most users a worker can be started, listening on the default queue with simply the ``rqworker`` command.
+| Documentation for quickly setting up a REDIS server can be found here: https://redis.io/topics/quickstart
+| Full REDIS documentaiton here: https://redis.io/documentation

+| Documentation for RQ (Redis Queue) cna be found here: http://python-rq.org/
+| but for most users a worker can be started, listening on the default queue with simply the ``rqworker`` command.

 Directions
 ++++++++++